 The birth of a child should be one of the most exciting and joyful experiences in one’s life.
-Unfortunately, this experience can quickly become traumatic if the medical providers involved do not appropriately monitor and treat the mother and baby during pregnancy, labor, or delivery.
-In some cases, medical negligence can lead to catastrophic birth injuries to the mother and/or the baby that have a lifelong impact on the entire family.
-If a baby’s or mother’s injuries were due to the negligence of a healthcare provider, they may be entitled to compensation for their injuries.
+Unfortunately, this experience can quickly become traumatic if the medical providers do not appropriately monitor and treat the mother and baby during pregnancy, labor, or delivery.
+In some cases, medical negligence can lead to catastrophic birth injuries to the mother or the baby that have a lifelong impact on the entire family.
+If a baby’s or mother’s injuries were due to the negligence of a healthcare provider, they might be entitled to compensation for their injuries.

 Thankfully, birth injuries are rare.
 Sometimes they may be due to the natural forces of labor and delivery.
 Other times, however, they may be due to a mistake by a doctor, midwife, nurse, healthcare provider, or hospital personnel.
 These injuries can be devastating, especially if they were preventable had the healthcare provider not acted negligently.